 Potentially yes.
 To verify this, please make sure to look at your insurance card or insurance policy or contact your insurance directly prior to making an appointment.
 Different insurance policies vary, so a referral is not always necessary but very important to check.
 If you would like to schedule a new patient visit, simply call us (860-859-2262) and we will schedule a convenient appointment time for you.
 We are currently booking new patients 8-12 weeks out.
 If you have questions on what is covered, you should contact your insurance company directly.

 Any sunscreen is better than going without, but some types of sunscreen may protect you better or be more suited to your needs than others.
 Finding the right sunscreen is partly finding one with the right consistency for your skin type.
-Those will oily or acne-prone skin may want to go with a less greasy sunscreen, for example.
+Those with oily or acne-prone skin may want to go with a less greasy sunscreen, for example.
 Also, anyone planning to go into deep water or to sweat may want a water-proof or water-resistant formula.
 But more importantly, it is crucial to get a sunscreen with a high SPF factor to help shield you from ultraviolet (UV) radiation.

 Retaining moisture is an important aspect of skin care, and can not only help your skin feel soft, but also help it maintain health and vitality.
 Choosing a moisturizer involves knowing your skin type and specific needs.
 If you have dry skin, for example, you may want a heavier, oil or petroleum-based moisturizer, and if you have oily, acne-prone skin, look for moisturizers that are water-based, oil-free and labeled “non-comedogenic” or “non-acnegenic”.
 People with sensitive skin should get hypo-allergenic, perfume-free formulations.
 And moisturizers with SPF protection are also an excellent choice if you plan to be out in the sun.